Joan Little: Early life

 Little was born and raised until age 15 in Washington, a town of under 10,000 in North Carolina's rural Atlantic coastal region.
-Her mother, Jessie Williams was a "religious fanatic" who frequently consulted "root workers," or hoodoo folk healers.
+Her mother, Jessie Williams, was a "religious fanatic" who frequently consulted "root workers," or hoodoo folk healers.
 Her father was a security guard in Brooklyn, New York.
 The eldest of six blood siblings, she was forced to care for them and her four half-siblings as well.
 She took to running away and hiding and soon fell in with an older crowd who supported her rebellion.
 Her social worker, Jean Nelson, who once called her an "escape artist," also noted her intelligence, telling her "some day you could do a lot of good."
 As a teenager, she worked in the tobacco industry and as a waitress.
-In 1973, she went to work with a sheetrock finisher named Julius Rogers, whom she later accompanied to Greenville and later to Chapel Hill, where she would become entangled with the law.
+In 1973, she went to work with a sheetrock finisher named Julius Rogers, whom she later accompanied to Greenville and subsequently to Chapel Hill, where she would become entangled with the law.